kkeller39/knowledge-center/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 ### Set up a routing bot

-The Routing Bot enables brands to easily identify the intent of the consumer and the reason why he/she has requested to message with the brand.
+A Routing Bot enables brands to easily identify the intent of the consumer and the reason why he/she has requested to message with the brand.
 The bot then routes the consumer to the relevant skill that can handle the inquiry.
-To learn more about the Routing Bot and how it is configured, [click here](conversation-builder-routing-bot-tutorial-overview.html).
+To learn more about a Routing Bot and how it is configured, [click here](conversation-builder-routing-bot-tutorial-overview.html).

 ### Set up the Post Conversation Survey

 The Post Conversation Survey enables brands to gather feedback from consumers at the end of conversations and measure their success across all messaging channels.
-The survey is delivered in a conversational experience, driving higher completion rate and helping you to improve customer satisfaction.
+The survey is delivered in a conversational experience, driving a higher completion rate and helping you to improve customer satisfaction.
 To learn more about the Post Conversation Survey and how it is configured, [click here](ai-bots-automation-post-conversation-survey-bot.html).